esa/pykep/README.md

 If you care about orbital mechanics, trajectory optimization, or spacecraft mission design — **pykep belongs in your toolkit**.
 From students and researchers to mission designers and competition participants (hello, GTOC!), pykep is the Swiss Army knife of astrodynamics.

-> ⚠️ The old pykep version is no longer be actively maintained. **version 3 is the future.**
+> ⚠️ The old pykep version is no longer actively maintained. **version 3 is the future.**

 ---